-While there are many lighting options on offer, a great deal depends on the size of your porch, how you want to use the area and what practicalities you need to consider.
-A smaller space might need to deter unwanted visitors and illuminate your entryway, while a larger front porch might be multi-purpose, providing enough space for entertaining and congregating.
+However, finding the right lighting for your front porch ideas is far more nuanced than just sticking up a wall light by the door.
+A great deal depends on the size of your porch, how you want to use the area and what practicalities you need to consider.
+A smaller space might need security lighting to deter unwanted visitors and illuminate your entryway, while a larger front porch might be multi-purpose, providing enough space for entertaining and congregating.

 The idea of harsh light can seem attractive from a security point of view, but as lighting designer Sally Storey of John Cullen Lighting explains, it's important for the porch area to feel inviting.
 'Where you have a bare bulb, always try to make it softer.
 Speak to your electrician about putting a dimmer on any motion-sensor light,' she advises.

 Whether you are planning a major overhaul of your front porch area or simply want to update the lighting to make the most of the space, it's worth considering a range of outdoor lighting ideas when devising your scheme.